Billaferd/QuantumNexus/Rules.md

 Quantum Nexus is played by two or more people using only the cards in their decks.
 There are several different types of cards in Quantum Nexus:

 - Units
   - They are used to Attack and Defend on the battlefield.
+- Leaders
+  - They are powerful units and only one may occupy a quadrant at any time.
 - Assets
   - They are used as persistent effects on the battlefield.
 - Events
   - Powerful one-time effects that are discarded immediately.
 - Upgrades
   - Upgrades that change stats and give effects or abilities to other cards.
 They require another card to be played.
 - Terrain
   - Adds or removes bonuses, effects, and abilities for specific units on the battlefield.
 - Missions
   - Represent battle objectives that, once achieved, provide a passive bonus or a powerful one-off effect.

 Each card type has a unique role in the game and is used together to defeat an opponent.
 All cards have a cost associated with them; this cost is called Command Points and is always located in the top left of the cards.